elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 ---

-### How nested group of parentheses work in regular expressions?
+### How does a nested group of parentheses work in regular expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When parentheses are nested in regular expressions it uses an outward in and left to right behavior (algorithm).
-Basically, the outer bounds of the parentheses are collected and pushed into an array structure, then each parenthesis with the parent are collected and pushed to the array in order from left to right.
+  <div><strong>Interview Response:</strong> When parentheses are nested in regular expressions, it uses an outward in and left to right behavior (algorithm).
+The outer bounds of the parentheses are collected and pushed into an array structure.
+Then each parenthesis with the parent is collected and pushed to the array in order from left to right.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />